GabLeRoux/gableroux.com/_drafts/2016-02-09-keep-saltstack-colored-output.md

 ## What about clear text?

 I you want to remove colored output, there are a few solutions available, here's a [question asking for a regex to remove ANSI Escape codes](http://superuser.com/q/380772/55267).
-My favorite answer is pretty much [annsi-strip-cli npm module](https://github.com/chalk/strip-ansi-cli)
+My favorite answer is pretty much [ansi-strip-cli npm module](https://github.com/chalk/strip-ansi-cli)

 {% highlight bash %}
 npm install --g strip-ansi-cli